Terrapins in the Classroom

 • Attend a mandatory training course in September prior to receiving their terrapin.

-• Maintain a safe and healthy environment for the terrapin, including regular tank maintenance, feeding and care (training and manual will be provided).
+• Maintain a safe and healthy habitat for the terrapin in a classroom free of any other reptiles or amphibians.
+Regular habitat maintenance includes enclosure cleaning, feeding and data collection (training and manual will be provided).

-• Agree to return the terrapin to the National Aquarium for a veterinary exam, including tagging with Dr. Willem Roosenburg on a designated date prior to its release in the spring and retrieve the terrapin when the exam is complete.
+• Agree to return the terrapin to the National Aquarium for a veterinary exam and tagging with Dr. Willem Roosenburg on a designated date in the spring and retrieve the terrapin when the exam is complete.

-• Involve your students in the terrapin's care and data collection, including regular weight and measurement recordings kept a shared Monthly Growth Data Sheet.
+• Involve your third through twelfth grade students in the terrapin's care and data collection, including regular weight and measurement recordings kept in a shared Monthly Growth Data Sheet.

-• Coordinate care for the terrapin during holiday breaks and school closures, such as snow emergencies.
-The terrapins cannot go more than three days without appropriate care.
+• Coordinate care for the terrapin during temporary personal absences and emergencies, as well as holiday breaks and school closures, such as snow emergencies.
+Terrapins cannot go more than three days without appropriate care.

 Frequently Asked Questions

-Teachers from schools throughout Maryland including public, private and charter schools, may apply.
-However, we cannot serve schools in Eastern Shore counties or Anne Arundel County public schools, since Maryland Environmental Service and Arlington Echo, respectively, offer similar terrapin programs in those areas.
+Teachers from schools throughout Maryland, including public, private and charter schools, may apply.
+However, we cannot serve schools in Eastern Shore counties (Cecil, Kent, Queen Anne's, Caroline, Talbot, Dorchester, Wicomico, Somerset, or Worcester) or Anne Arundel County public schools, since Maryland Environmental Service and Arlington Echo, respectively, offer similar terrapin programs in those areas.
+We are also unable to serve schools in Garrett or Allegany County, as neither the National Aquarium nor our TERP partner organizations are able to provide emergency veterinary support for schools at this distance.

 The National Aquarium can only serve Maryland schools since our permits are provided through the Maryland Department of Natural Resources.

-The National Aquarium provides all tanks and supplies at the beginning of the school year.
-Throughout the year, you will be responsible for purchasing additional terrapin food and replacement filter cartridges in addition to replacing any broken supplies.
-Your expenses should total around $50 per year.
+The National Aquarium provides all tanks and supplies at the beginning of the school year for new teachers.
+Returning teachers are provided with pellet food and filter cartridge replacements.
+Throughout the year, you may be responsible for purchasing additional terrapin food and replacement filter cartridges in addition to replacing any broken supplies.
+Your expenses should total around $50-150 per year.

 In accordance with the permits from the Maryland Department of Natural Resources, the terrapin must be kept in a classroom that is not currently housing any other reptiles or amphibians.
-Other animals that are not reptiles or amphibians may be in the classroom with the terrapin.
+Other animals, such as types of fish, insects or mammals, may be in the classroom with the terrapin.

 While every effort is made to involve as many students as possible in the spring terrapin release, we cannot guarantee each school a release trip.
 Schools participating in a release field trip must provide their own buses to the Eastern Shore and may bring no more than 10 students on their trip due to the capacity of the boat needed to reach Poplar Island.
-However, each terrapin's release will be recorded, and video footage will be shared with classes that are not able to attend a trip.
+Schools that are unable to participate in the release will have their terrapin's release recorded or photographed by National Aquarium staff and shared with teachers.

 All terrapins must be returned to Poplar Island at the conclusion of the annual program cycle each spring.
 Our permit through Maryland Department of Natural Resources mandates that the terrapins remain in classrooms only during the school year.

 Teachers may elect to participate in the program for a maximum of three years.
-If a teacher changes schools within our participating counties, the terrapin may go to the new school pending principal approval.
+Teachers may carry their three-year term with them if they switch schools.
 At the end of each school year, teachers may opt out of the program for the following year.
-After three consecutive years, participating teachers may elect to join the program waitlist for additional future years.
+After participating for three consecutive years, teachers must take a year off before applying to join the program again.

 Our Commitment to Diversity, Equity, Inclusion and Justice